Catalan separatists rally as movement frays 5 years on

 Associated Press

-BARCELONA, Spain (AP) — Over a 100,000 Catalan separatists rallied in Barcelona on Sunday in an attempt to reignite the independence movement that is fraying as it nears the five-year anniversary of its failed breakaway bid from Spain.
+BARCELONA, Spain (AP) — Around 150,000 Catalan separatists rallied in Barcelona on Sunday, trying to reignite the independence movement that is fraying as it nears the five-year anniversary of its failed breakaway bid from Spain.

 For the past decade, the Sept.
-11 rally held on Catalonia’s main holiday has been the focal point of the northeast region’s separatist movement.
-It has drawn in several hundreds of thousands of people clamoring to create a new country in this western Mediterranean province.
+11 rally held on Catalonia’s main holiday has been the focal point of the wealthy northeast region’s separatist movement.
+It has drawn in several hundreds of thousands of people clamoring to create a new country in the western Mediterranean.

 But the unity between pro-independence political parties and the civil society groups that led the October 2017 independence push, which received no international support and was quickly quashed, is in danger of falling apart due to conflicting views on how to go forward.